 Living in Central Texas offers many opportunities for Small Town Road Trips.
 This is the perfect time to take a scenic wildflower drive and visit some nearby small towns in Central Texas.

-There are many cute and historic Texas towns to discover, all within a one or two hour ride from Cedar Park, making for the perfect day trip.
+There are many cute and historic Texas towns to discover on your Small Town Road Trips, all within a one or two hour ride from Cedar Park, making for the perfect day trip.

 Since my family’s life basically revolves around our next meal, our usual start of the planning process for a road trip involves finding a good restaurant.
 Once we have scouted a pit stop for lunch, we then look for things to do in the area.
 From the random road side find to the well know tourist attraction, we have pretty much seen it all.
 The pre-planning stage usually gets us there, but what we have discovered along the way and what we just happen upon through luck are usually the best parts about the trip.

 When we first moved here, I would scour Trip Advisor, Yelp and City-Data to find things to do and get local tips.
 In the first year we lived here, we must have covered every square mile of the Hill Country and surrounding areas.
 We discovered some favorites that we visit often.
 Here are some of our favorite day trips to Texas small towns.

 When the weather is nice, Fredericksburg is the best place to visit as it’s a walking town with plenty of unique shops to browse.
 We enjoy eating at Fredericksburg Herb Farm, Auslander, Otto’s and Vaudeville but there are tons more.
 Visit during Trade Days, 3rd Saturday of the month, for more shopping fun.
 And of course, it’s the wine capital of TX so book a wine tour and a B&B for a weekend getaway.
 On the way back, stop at Wildseed Farms to pick up a few nice plants or some garden art.